2 Chronicles 27

 Notes

 The closing formula follows the standard pattern for Judean kings: a reference to a source document, a repetition of the accession data, and a death and succession notice.
-The "Book of the Kings of Israel and Judah" is not the biblical books of 1-2 Kings but a now-lost annalistic source that the Chronicler cites repeatedly (see also 2 Chronicles 16:11, 2 Chronicles 25:26, 2 Chronicles 28:26).
+The "Book of the Kings of Israel and Judah" is not the canonical books of Kings but a now-lost set of royal annals that the Chronicler cites throughout his history (see 2 Chronicles 16:11, 2 Chronicles 25:26, 2 Chronicles 28:26).

-Notably, the Chronicler mentions both "his wars" (מִלְחֲמֹתָיו) and "his ways" (דְּרָכָיו).
-The pairing of military activity with moral conduct is characteristic of the Chronicler's evaluation of kings.
-In Jotham's case, both categories receive a positive assessment, a rare combination.
+The Chronicler mentions both "his wars" (מִלְחֲמֹתָיו) and "his ways" (דְּרָכָיו).
+The pairing of military activity with moral conduct is characteristic of his evaluation of kings.
+In Jotham's case, both categories receive a positive assessment, which is uncommon.
 The word דְּרָכָיו ("his ways") echoes verse 6, where Jotham "established his ways" before the LORD, creating an inclusio that frames the chapter's theological message.

 The notice that "Jotham lay down with his fathers" and was buried in the City of David indicates an honorable death and a proper royal burial -- unlike some of Judah's wicked kings who were denied burial in the royal tombs (see 2 Chronicles 21:20, 2 Chronicles 24:25).
-The succession of Ahaz casts a long shadow: Jotham's son would become one of the worst kings in Judah's history (2 Chronicles 28), undoing his father's faithfulness and plunging the nation into idolatry and military catastrophe.
-The Chronicler's juxtaposition of these two reigns -- Jotham's brief, faithful, and prosperous rule followed by Ahaz's disastrous apostasy -- powerfully illustrates his central thesis that each generation must choose for itself whether to walk before the LORD.
+The succession of Ahaz casts a shadow over the ending: Jotham's son would become one of the most unfaithful kings in Judah's history (2 Chronicles 28), undoing his father's faithfulness and plunging the nation into idolatry and military disaster.
+The Chronicler's juxtaposition of these two reigns -- Jotham's brief, faithful, and prosperous rule followed by Ahaz's apostasy -- illustrates his central thesis that each generation must choose for itself whether to walk before the LORD.